afonsoxavier/corpus/README.md

 ### Data and web browser display

-texttoprocess.txt Text used as example
+texttoprocess.txt Text used as example.

 index.html  Main page with links to php scripts